KacperOdzimek/SimpleGameEngine/Docs.md

     [..]
 end
 ```
 These snippets show well how does the scene asset work - it is just a lua script.
-It behaves just like a normal behavior except:
+It behaves similarly to a normal behavior except:
 - Is does not have ``self`` table
 - There are no entity / scene object passed in the ``on_`` functions.